 Krys Lee is a Korean-American writer living in Seoul and teaching at Underwood College at Yonsei University.
 Three years ago we talked about her short story collection, Drifting House.
-(See the link on the right labeled “Korea: Stories of Korea and Koreans, Well Told.)
-Recently we discussed her novel, which centers on three major characters who are kept in a safe house in China on the North Korean border—where exactly, she doesn’t say.
+(Link) Recently we discussed her novel, which centers on three major characters who are kept in a safe house in China on the North Korean border—where exactly, she doesn’t say.
 Since much of the novel is inspired by Krys’s activism for human rights, I asked her to talk about her activism and the North Koreans who asked her to tell their story.
 We spoke over Skype when she was in Seoul and I was in the Philippines.

 The novel is inspired by the people’s stories but not based on them.
 It was important for me that the characters not be recognizable people.
 I started the book over five years ago because it was the material I knew best and I understood best.